-We updated our original searches conducted on 18 December 2023 and 1 May 2024.
-For LEP 7.3, we conducted the search on 13 May 2024 for any new evidence since our last update.
-We searched for evidence addressing the question by screening ACCESSSS, Health Systems Evidence, Health Evidence, and PubMed for full evidence syntheses (or synthesis-derived products such as overviews of evidence syntheses) and protocols for evidence syntheses.
-We also conducted a search for single studies in PubMed and the U.S. Department of Agriculture National Agricultural Library relevant only to dairy cattle, other nonhuman mammals (including ruminants), transmission associated with dairy products, and risk to livestock (and not a more comprehensive search for all single studies about avian influenza).
+For LEP 7.4, we re-ran searches on 8 July 2024 to identify any new evidence syntheses and protocols for evidence syntheses in ACCESSSS, Health Systems Evidence, Health Evidence, and PubMed since the last LEP version (previous searches were conducted on 18 December 2023, 1 May 2024, and 13 May 2024).
+We also conducted a search for single studies in PubMed and the USDA National Agricultural Library relevant only to dairy cattle, other non-human mammals (including ruminants), transmission associated with dairy products, and risk to livestock (and not a more comprehensive search for all single studies about avian influenza).
 The searches were not limited by publication date except in PubMed, which was limited to literature published from the last five years (2019 onwards).
-In addition, we re-ran searches for pre-prints in medRxiv and bioRxiv from 1 January 2024 to 13 May 2024.
+In addition, we re-ran searches for pre-prints in medRxiv and bioRxiv from 14 May 2024 to 8 July 2024.
 The search strategies used are included in Appendix 1.

-We hand searched government and stakeholder websites of other select countries (Australia, Brazil, Cambodia, Chile, China, Ecuador, France, New Zealand, Spain, United Kingdom, United States, and Vietnam), international organizations (World Health Organization, Pan American Health Organization, World Organisation for Animal Health, European Centre for Disease Prevention and Control, and Food and Agriculture Organization), and Canadian provinces and territories to identify any publicly available information published since 1 February 2024.
-A list of sources are included in Appendix 8.
+We hand searched government and stakeholder websites of other select countries (Australia, Brazil, Cambodia, Chile, China, Ecuador, France, New Zealand, Spain, United Kingdom, United States, and Vietnam), international organizations (WHO, PAHO, WOAH, ECDC, and FAO), and Canadian provinces and territories to identify any publicly available information published since 14 May 2024 to the week of 8 July 2024.
+A list of sources is included in Appendix 8.